charliemikels/figura-music-player/README.md

 One of the major goals of this rewrite was to make this project much more usable as a library for other avatars.
 The project is now made up of several semi-modular scripts, and has [LuaLS](https://github.com/LuaLS/lua-language-server) type comments all over the place.

-Take a look at the tops of each script to get an overview of the script's needs, responsibilities, and what it does, and check out the very bottom to see the functions they export.
+Take a look at the `scripts/README.md` file, to get an overview of the project.
+Each script should also have a comment at the top describing what it does, and all its returns should be at the bottom.

 Note that if you use LuaLS, removeing scripts might cause it to throw type errors, but lua at runtime (probably) won't care.